greenelab/nature_news_disparities/analysis_scripts/analyze_mention_v_citation/mention_v_citation.md

 ## Data Description

 This analysis will compare token frequencies between two types of Nature News articles.
 To identify the types of articles, we first identify which countries are cited more than mentioned and which countries are mentioned more than cited.
-This comparison is done on a per year basis.
+This comparison is across all years..
 After this, we will take the most exemplary of the 2 country classes (top mentions &gt; cited: Class M & top mentions &lt; cited: Class C).
 We will compare the token frequencies between a mention of Class C v M.

 The source data file for a bootstrap estimate of country mentions and citations: `/data/author_data/all_author_country_95CI.tsv`